 Small Disadvantaged Business Concern Definition

-A Small Disadvantaged Business (SDB) is defined as a small business concern that is at least 51 percent owned and controlled by one or more individuals who are both socially and economically disadvantaged.
+A Small Disadvantaged Business (SDB meaning) is defined as a small business concern that is at least 51 percent owned and controlled by one or more individuals who are both socially and economically disadvantaged.
 Meeting the legal definition makes your company eligible to take advantage of the advantages of bidding on Federal Government Contracts.

 The SBA defines socially disadvantaged persons as those who have been, historically, subjected to “racial or ethnic prejudice or cultural bias” within the larger American culture.
 Examples of certain groups include: African Americans, Asian Pacific Americans, Hispanic Americans, Native Americans and Subcontinent Asian Americans.
 Members of other groups may qualify if they can satisfactorily demonstrate that they meet established criteria.